Warren scores 36 to lead Pacers past Hornets 115-104

 TIP-INS

-Pacers: Jeremy Lamb had 11 points and 10 rebounds. … Justin Holiday was ejected from the game after picking up two technical fouls for arguing a call with 9:45 left. … Malcolm Brogdon (back) and Naz Mitrou-Long (sprained ankle) did not play.
+Pacers: Jeremy Lamb had 11 points and 10 rebounds against his former team. … Justin Holiday was ejected from the game after picking up two technical fouls for arguing a call with 9:45 left. … Malcolm Brogdon (back) and Naz Mitrou-Long (sprained ankle) did not play.

 Hornets: Marvin Williams (nasal fracture) did not play. … Among those in attendance were rapper J. Cole and 2003 U.S. Open tennis champion Andy Roddick.